21crickets/21crickets.github.io/docs/All.md

 ---

-## The next phase of digitizing art assets
+## The next phase of digitizing art assets/paper_images

 ### Benefits
 - [x] Ease of use.
 Tokens are trivially created, stored, traded